Cost of Crime Calculator

 Existing high-quality research on the costs of crime and the effectiveness of police demonstrates that public investment in police can generate substantial social returns.
 A Center on Quality Policing study, Hidden in Plain Sight: What Cost-of-Crime Research Can Tell Us About Investing in Police, shows how this research can be used to better understand the returns on investments in police.

 The following example is based on the size of the Los Angeles Police Department.
-See the April 14, 2010 LA City Council hearing on police force reductions.
-The LA City Council rejected a recommendation to freeze hiring, choosing to maintain staffing at 9,963 officers this fiscal year.
+The LA City Council rejected a recommendation to freeze hiring, choosing to maintain staffing at 9,963 officers in the 2010 fiscal year.
 You can edit the numbers for your community.

 To see how an increase or decrease in police personnel will affect crime costs, enter a number of officers in Change in Number of Police Personnel.
 The default example shows that reducing the size of the department by 90 officers would increase crime costs by over $32 million.
 You can also edit the Size of Department.